 It is hard to give recommendations, so you must consider the options and decide what’s best for you.

 Losing a friend or family member is hard, and it will hurt.
-Thus, you must think about coping with this loss before it happens.
+Thus, it would be best if you thought about coping with this loss before it happens.

 Final words about using a ‘when to put your dog down checklist’

 When you get a pet, you commit to giving your dog all the love and care they need.
+It’s a long-term commitment.
 You open your heart and home to a new family member.

 Thus, when it’s time to say goodbye, it hurts.
 But sometimes, you must make difficult decisions using a quality-of-life scale to show how much you love someone.

-Recognizing the signs it’s time to put your dog down and knowing when to let it go is among the most difficult.
+Recognizing the signs that it’s time to put your dog down and knowing when to let it go are among the most difficult.

 You must be honest when weighing your dog’s quality of life signs.